JoyfulProgramming/modular_cms/src/index.md

           knowledge of observability to your specific challenges.
 This ensures solutions we create are aligned with your business goals for maximum impact.
-  - type: FeatureSectionsIcons
-    library: FlowBite
-    heading: The Problems
-    features:
-      - heading: Diagnosing Incidents Takes Hours
-        subheading: >-
-          Ever felt like you're chasing shadows?
-Debugging incidents without observability is just that.
-Imagine it's 2 AM - you're squinting at logs trying to figure out why your app just tanked.
-Not fun, right?
-          Observability transforms your bug hunt into a guided tour.
-No more guesswork, just straight answers.
-And yes, you can actually sleep peacefully at night.
-        icon: solid-clock
-      - heading: App Health Is a Mystery
-        subheading: >-
-          You're driving blindfolded.
-That's you managing a Rails app without observability.
-System health?
-A big question mark.
-CPU spikes, memory leaks, and you’re none the wiser until your app slows to a crawl—or worse, crashes.
-        icon: solid-heart
-      - heading: Improving Performance Is A Wild Goose Chase
-        subheading: >-
-          Performance bottlenecks are sneaky, and without the right tools, they're nearly invisible.
-Trying to connect a profiler to a Rails app in production?
-Good luck with that.
-Even if you can figure out the slow areas of the app, without observability you can't accurately determine **why** they're slow.
-        icon: solid-question-circle
-      - heading: Background Jobs Are A Black Box
-        subheading: >-
-          Those background jobs you rely on?
-They can fail silently and spectacularly.
-Without observability, you won’t know until it’s too late.
-Emails undelivered, reports half-baked—chaos ensues.
-        icon: solid-inbox
   - type: PricingTable
     library: FlowBite
     heading: Pricing Plans